uniibu/remix-ide/docs/unittesting.md

 ![](images/a-unit-testing-from-pm.png)

 Now the `double check` icon will appear on the left side icon bar.
-Clicking on the icon will load the plugin in the side panel.
+Clicking on the icon will load the plugin in the Side Panel.

 <i>Alternatively, select `Solidity` environment from Remix IDE `Home` tab.
 This will activate `Solidity Unit Testing` plugin along with `Solidity Compiler`, `Deploy & Run Transactions` & `Solidity Static Analysis` plugins.</i>